-We may be biased but we really feel there is no better place to celebrate the season than a maple sugarbush in Ontario’s Highlands.
+There is no better place to celebrate spring's sweet bounty than a maple sugarbush in Ontario’s Highlands.
 The warm days and cool nights of spring mark the sweetest season as sap flows from our maple trees and fresh maple syrup can be found around almost every corner.

-Even better, every year on the first weekend of April, sugarbushes across the province open their gates to celebrate Maple Weekend, inviting visitors to learn more about sugaring off, to sample their wares, explore the sugarbush, and try the famous treat of maple taffy on snow.
+Every year on the first weekend of April, sugarbushes across the province open their gates to celebrate Maple Weekend, inviting visitors to learn more about sugaring off and maple syrup production and its fascinating history, to sample different grades of syrup, explore the sugarbush, and try the famous treat of maple taffy on snow.

-Whether you’re visiting on April 2-3 for Maple Weekend, or another time this spring, check out our ideas below to celebrate the season with a truly sweet escape.
+Whether you’re visiting April 6-7 in 2024 for Maple Weekend, or another time this spring, check out our ideas below to celebrate the season with a truly sweet escape.

 Maple Moments in Madoc & Marmora

-Where to Stay: Brimming with old-fashioned charm and tucked along a quiet street in Marmora, Marmora and Lake Inn is a prime location for a break from any hustle and bustle.
-With Chef Rui cooking up mouthwatering meals to showcase his appreciation for fresh, flavourful food you can indulge in the dining room onsite and fuel up for a day of exploring.
+Where to Stay: Brimming with old-fashioned charm and tucked along a quiet street in Marmora, Marmora and Lake Inn B&B is a prime location for a break from any hustle and bustle.
+The Baron on 7 is their on-site restaurant that is well known in the area and promises a good, hearty meal that will fuel your maple adventure.

-Sweet Escape: Visit Wintergreen Maple Products on a weekend in March or April to watch the production of maple syrup happen and sample tasty treats in The Mercantile onsite.
-Here you’ll find unique barbecue sauces, colourful fruit syrups, and classically canned preserve, not to mention maple syrup!
-On April 2-3 you can visit a Maple Weekend sugarbush at Wintergreen, Colour of Wood in Minden, or Camp Can-Aqua in Cardiff.
+Visit Wintergreen Maple Products on a weekend in March or April to watch the production of maple syrup happen and sample tasty treats in The Mercantile onsite.
+Here you'll find unique barbecue sauces, colourful fruit syrups, and classically canned preserve, not to mention maple syrup!
+On April 6-7 you can visit a Maple Weekend sugarbush at Wintergreen, Colour of Wood in Carnarvon, or Waverly Brook Farm in Haliburton.

 Recharge in Pembroke